maximilianharr/docker/README.md

 # Docker Collection

-This is a collection of docker containers that we found useful over time.
+This is a collection of docker containers that we found useful.

 ## Getting Started
 All you need to have is docker and docker-compose.